-- All the reports can be easily printed and used at the Destacking area or for planning. - For Holzma/Bargstedt destacking machinery the destacking information can be downloaded (via the Saw interface) for use by automatic destacking machinery.

-- Labels for each pallets and/or each stack can be printed in the office if used with the 'Parts & Labels' (PL) module.
+- All the reports can be easily printed and used at the Destacking area or for planning. - For Homag/Holzma/Homag Automation destacking machinery the destacking information can be downloaded (via the Saw interface) for use by automatic destacking machinery. - Labels for each pallet and/or each stack can be printed in the office.